Naresh1318/Topaz/data/docs/Home.md

 Hi!
 I'm Naresh.
-I'm a Computer Vision Engineer at [Verkada](https://www.verkada.com/).
+I'm a Computer Vision Engineer at [Verkada] (https://www.verkada.com/).
 I got my Master's degree in Computer Engineering from Virginia Tech.
 At Virginia Tech, I was advised by [Dr. Sujith Vijayan](https://neuroscience.vt.edu/people/core-faculty/vijayan-s.html) and worked in the [Neural Dynamics and Neural Engineering Lab](https://www.vijayan.neuroscience.vt.edu/).
 I am primarily interested in machine learning and linear algebra.
 During my time at Virginia Tech, I was working on developing an Intracranial Electroencephalography (iEEG) based Brain-Computer Interface device.

 ### Here are some of my favorite projects I have worked on: